 Boca Kitchen + Bar + Market

 Looking for something a little less informal?
-That's where Boca Kitchen + Bar + Market steps in.
-This Tampa-based chain now has four outposts around the state.
+That’s where Boca Kitchen + Bar + Market steps in.
 Taking an approach very comparable to a chef-owned and operated restaurant, their claim to fame is their dedication to serving honest, local ingredients from nearby Florida farms and seafood purveyors as much as possible.
 The market portion of the restaurant offers independent food producers the opportunity to partner and sell everything from produce to pantry goods.
 The menu runs the gamut from seasonal, wood-fired flatbreads to fresh seafood dishes to the always available monstrous and delicious grass-fed beef burger.
 On the weekends, Boca is a place to see and be seen, drawing in the brunch set to linger over bottomless bloody marys and heaping plates of fried chicken and waffles.

 Visit: Boca Kitchen + Bar + Market